lschwetlick/blog/_posts/2022-01-06-Thesis-Tracking.md

 - `launchctl load ~/Library/LaunchAgents/de.lisa.overleaftracking.plist` adds the job
 - `unload` removes the job

-At this point I should note that I had some trouble that ended up being caused by missing permissions for accessing the file system for some reason.
+At this point I should note that I had some trouble with the deamon not runnig, that ended up being caused by missing permissions for accessing the file system for some reason.
 I won't get into that terribly boring side quest, and cross my fingers that you run into different problems.

 ### Counting and making a Table
 So now I have the git repo, with all the commits.
 I thought it would be easy to use gitpython to just get the differences between commits to find number of words changed and other such metrics.
 It was not easy!
+Number of lines changed was easily accessible that way, but to get words, it would have been necessary to parse a bunch of git trees... nah!

 Instead I wrote a bash script that uses `TeXcount`. `TeXcount` is neat because it separately outputs counts for words in the text and all the LaTeX commands.
-SO this is the previously mentioned `count_words_now.sh` script:
+So, this is the previously mentioned `count_words_now.sh` script:

 ```bash
 commit=`git rev-list --all | head -1`